hercychang/prep-step-1/README.md

   1. Step One: After you've completed this prep work, you'll take an online coding assessment.
   2. Step Two: After passing the online assessment, you'll receive additional practice problems and receive a link to schedule a technical interview over Skype.

-If you already have coding experience, try taking the practice assessments in the language of your choice.
-If you finish one in less than 45 minutes, you're probably ready for the online coding challenge.
+If you already have coding experience, try taking the practice assessment in the language of your choice.
+If you finish in less than 45 minutes, you're probably ready for the online coding challenge.

 If you're new to coding, don't fret!
 That's why we provide the prep work.
 Here's